leigh-hackspace/HackspaceWiki/docs/infrastructure/vpn.md

 ## Requirements

 You'll need an account on [id.leighhack.org](https://id.leighhack.org).
+Ideally, sign up with the same email address that you used for your GoCardless membership.
 Once created you'll need to ask in [#infra on slack]() to get added to the correct group.

 ## Configuration